HSIDMamba: Exploring Bidirectional State-Space Models for Hyperspectral Denoising

 \subsection{Efficiency analysis}

 In this subsection, we analyze the performance of different methods regarding model parameter size and time consumption cost on the CAVE dataset with noise case 5.
-All test experiments are conducted on a 3090 GPU, and the results are presented in Table \ref{effcient}.
+All test experiments are conducted on an RTX3090 GPU, and the results are presented in Table \ref{effcient}.